 On this page you can find each school’s location, contact details, catchment area (where it has one), admissions rules and five-year history of allocation data.

 September 2018 – start of the school year

 Further information about the secondary school application process and general information about Oxfordshire secondary schools can be found in our secondary school guide, Moving On (pdf format, 1.2Mb)

-Secondary school children are eligible for free home to school transport where they attend their nearest available school, if that school is over 3 miles from their home address.
-However, transport can also be provided where the distance to the nearest available school is less than 3 miles and the route is currently listed as dangerous by the council.
+Secondary school children are eligible for free home to school transport where they attend their nearest available school, if that school is over three miles from their home address.
+However, transport can also be provided where the distance to the nearest available school is less than three miles and the route is currently listed as dangerous by the council.
 Please see the Travelling to school page for further details.